M-o-a-T/moat/doc/spec_control.rst

 Otherwise (i.e. bit 5 is clear) this is a connection set-up message.
 Bit 3 is reserved; bits 2…0 +1 encode the maximum incoming message length in 8-byte units -1, thus n=0 is 8 bytes and n=7 is 64 bytes.
+A following byte contains two nibbles: the receive windo ẃ in bits 7…4 and the send window in bits 3…0.

 During setup, the active end sends a message with its parameters.
 The passive end replies likewise.
 Send and receive window sizes are the smaller